0AlexZhong0/0alexzhong0.github.io/content/posts/2020-11-07-lessons-from-30-cv-round-8-interview-failures-and-3-offers.md

 description: 2020 has made job-search more challenging.
 I had experienced many setbacks, but I took the time to reflect and take actions accordingly to improve on my weaknesses.
 I hope my reflections can give you some insights, too on what you are or aren't doing well.
 category: Career
 tags:
-  - life
+  - Life
-  - career
+  - Career
-  - self-development
+  - Self Development
 ---

 First and foremost, I want to thank all those people who have provided me support and guidance along the way, no matter how small or big; I want to appreciate you guys sincerely with all my hearts.